araobp/parking/README.md

 - [AEON mall, Makuhari](https://www.google.co.jp/maps/@35.6573085,140.0245396,3a,75y,154.86h,91.46t/data=!3m6!1e1!3m4!1sQEXUIVr33EV5ebIr5tE0rA!2e0!7i13312!8i6656)

 [OpenALPR](https://github.com/openalpr/openalpr) is a very interesting open source software to tackle the problem.
 I just want to try out the software with my Raspberry Pi 3.
 That is the motivation.

+####Why I work alone

+I want to see each layer from a standpoint of an IoT system architect.
+Working in a small team is a key for success.

 ##The toy I develop